-Following the adoption of the Master Plan in 2009 there was no action taken on Historic Preservation.
+Following the adoption of the Master Plan in 2009 the Borough adopted the Historic Preservation in 2010.
 As property values continue to climb, the value is increasingly tied to the land and not the structure that sits on it.
 Many homes, regardless of age are torn down and replaced with the new homeowner's vision and home that fits their needs, lifestyle, and family.
 Historic Preservation is often viewed as a negative and feared that it could diminish the value of the property along with limiting what the market is currently dictating.